deaktator/deaktator.github.io/_posts/2019-03-18-deriving-constant-time-approximations.md

 ---

-A few years ago, just before going on a vacation, I came across some code in a code base similar to this:
+A few years ago, just before going on a vacation, I came across some code in a codebase similar to this:

 <script src="https://gist.github.com/deaktator/88d4e8a790f7f0f34a5c2912a2bb4a7b.js"></script>